elainejpai-14/Speech-Emotion-Detector/README.md

 This project implements a Speech Emotion Recognition (SER) system using a Convolutional Neural Network (CNN) trained on the RAVDESS dataset.
 The model takes raw audio input and predicts the speaker's emotional state such as happy, sad, angry, etc., based on speech characteristics.

 ## Dataset
 RAVDESS stands for Ryerson Audio-Visual Database of Emotional Speech and Song.
 It is a professionally recorded dataset that includes 24 professional actors vocalizing two lexically-matched statements in a neutral North American accent across eight emotions.
-It contains 7356 audio and video files depicting 8 different emotions like Neutral, Calm, Happy, Sad, Angry, Fearful, Disgust, and Surprised with speech and song modalities.
+It contains 7356 audio and video files depicting 8 different emotions like Neutral, Calm, Happy, Sad, Angry, Fearful, Disgust, and Surprised with speech and song modalities.<br>
 Download RAVDESS Dataset: https://www.kaggle.com/datasets/uwrfkaggler/ravdess-emotional-speech-audio

 The trained model is available here: https://drive.google.com/file/d/10CJ2bdkjs-yKT1-hMoZRDGMOlnccx1Wg/view?usp=sharing